 Similarly, inequality can exist within countries, just as it does between them.
 South Africa has one of the largest economies and among the highest GDP per capita in its region, but it is also one of the most unequal countries there.
 Meanwhile, the United States, the world’s largest economy, has higher income and wealth inequality than nearly any other developed country.
 Just because a country has high GDP or GDP per capita does not mean that the wealth is shared equitably among its citizens.

 So why do some countries develop faster or more equally than others?

 Development is a complex and varied process.

-It can be difficult to determine why some regions and countries have developed faster than others because so many factors can contribute to a better or worse off living standard for people in a given country.
+It can be difficult to determine why some regions and countries have developed faster than others because so many factors contribute to better or worse living standards for people in a given country.

 To get a sense of factors that lead to development, it’s helpful to look at both developed and developing countries as case studies.

 Between 1965 and 2019, Singapore went from a newly independent country with scarce natural resources and a GDP per capita of $517 to a major global economy with a GDP per capita of $65,000, just behind the United States.
 Much of this success has been attributed to Singapore’s first prime minister, Lee Kuan Yew, who combined economic modernization and authoritarian governance to welcome foreign trade and investment establish a strong rule of law.
 Singapore also focused on developing its people by investing in education.
 Since 1980, literacy rates have risen from 83 percent to 97 percent, and life expectancy has grown from seventy-two years to eighty-three years.